 Electronic monitoring: Texas allows residents in nursing facilities and residential care settings to have electronic monitoring devices.
 Providers must furnish reasonable accommodations for electronic monitoring and are prohibited from refusing to admit or discharging residents because they request monitoring.

-Admitting people with criminal records: The admission of people with a history of violent crimes (including sex offenders) to nursing facilities and residential care settings raises concerns about other residents’ safety.
-A few states have laws regarding notification of registered sex offenders in long-term care facilities and for establishing admission procedures or prohibiting the admission of certain registered sex offenders.
-For example, California requires any releasing authority, such as the Department of Corrections, to notify the nursing home in writing that a sex offender is going to become a resident at least 45 days before admission.
-The law also requires an individual sex offender to provide the same notification even if the person is not being discharged from any such authority.
+The admission of people with criminal records: Admitting people with a history of violent crimes (including sex offenders) to nursing facilities and residential care settings raises concerns about other residents’ safety.
+A few states have laws regarding the notification of registered sex offenders in long-term care facilities and for establishing admission procedures or prohibiting the admission of certain registered sex offenders.
+For example, California requires any releasing authority, such as the Department of Corrections, to notify the nursing home in writing that a sex offender will become a resident at least 45 days before admission.
+The law also requires an individual sex offender to provide the same notification even if they are not being released by any such authority.
 Upon such notice, the facility must inform all residents and employees.
 Facilities are allowed to discharge a resident after or upon learning that the resident is a sex offender, assuming that the facility did not receive prior notification of that status at the time of admission.